FeignClaims/cpp_novice_template/README_install_thirdparty_libraries.md

 The template provides two ways of third-party library installation.
 You can mix them to install libraries if you like.

-:warning: Please make sure the network is accessible to github.
+:warning: Please make sure the network, especially inside terminal, is accessible to github (for instance, in the "steam++ toolbox" app you can choose to speed up github access).
+If you're using a VPN, please enable "tun mode" or something alike.

 ## Use vcpkg